ninbura/windows/README.md

 			- blacklist apps that
 				- consistently fail to update via winget-autoupdate
 				- needlessly update every time you login
 			- you will see this info in windows notification center (click clock on task bar)
+			- it is *highly recommended* that you save your edited `.blacklist.txt` in a backed up / redundant location and start managing it yourself
 	- **restart your computer**
 	- wait for winget-autoupdate to update existing packages (wait until you're no longer receiving notifcations from wigui)
 	- open `install-list.txt` in your text editor of choice and remove/add entries per your desires
 		- `c:/repos/install-and-configure-microsoft-windows/.install-list.txt`
-		- To find application ids to add to your `.install-list.txt`, search for applications via winget in powershell via windows terminal.
+		- see [winget basics](#wingetwigui-basics) for info in-relation to finding appliations to add to your `.install-list.txt` via winget
-			- example
-				- `winget search chrome`
-				- *take note of or copy id for google chrome*
-				- add `google.chrome --ignore-security-hash --force` to your `.install-list.txt`
-   			- see [download/install remaining software as desired using winget/wigui & the software list below](#downloadinstall-remaining-software-as-desired-using-wingetwigui--the-software-list-below) for details on the follwing winget flags
-				- `--ignore-security-hash`
-				- `--force`
   		- required applications (do not remove from `.install-list.txt`)
 			- 7zip.7zip
 			- FinalWire.AIDA64.Extreme
 			- Guru3D.Afterburner
 			- REALiX.HWiNFO
 		- Pro tip, you can sort txt files in [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".
-		- it is *highly recommended* that you save your edited `.install-list.txt` in a backed up location and start managing it yourself
+		- it is *highly recommended* that you save your edited `.install-list.txt` in a backed up / redundant location and start managing it yourself
 	- Restart wigui, load your install list, click install, & wait for the process to finish.
 	- **restart your computer**
 13. ### configure msi afterburner (gpu fan curve)